AcademySoftwareFoundation/rawtoaces/docs/contributing.rst

 Contributing
 ============

-We welcome contributions to RAWtoACES!
+We welcome contributions to rawtoaces!
 This page provides guidelines for contributing to the project.

 For detailed contribution guidelines, please see the